 While there are treatments available for our furry friends when they get an itch, there are things we can do to help prevent it happening in the first place.
 Lifestyle changes can make a big difference.
 Some of the things you can do include:

-- Diet: Ensure your dog has a high-quality diet, including all the nutrients they need.
+- Diet: Ensure your dog has high-quality dog food, including all the nutrients they need.
 Most commercial dog foods contain all your dog’s dietary requirements.
 A veterinarian can advise you if you are unsure what to feed to your dog.

 - Brushing: Some dogs love it, others hate it, but grooming is an essential part of maintaining a healthy coat and skin.
 It will prevent allergies from building up, which can cause irritation.